tortila/tortila.github.io/_drafts/why-failed-tests-are-awesome.md

 slug: draft-why-failed-tests-are-awesome
 comments: true
 ---
-## It's all about information

-## Tests that fail randomly
+## Embrace the failure
+I love failed tests.
+The sight of a red light on continuous integration system on Monday morning is my favorite way to start a week.
+Whenever I spot a failed test, I'm thrilled - mostly because it means there's something I'm going to learn.
+There's something that went wrong, something that got broken, or flaw that was hidden until now just resurfaced - and I have been given a chance to fix it.

+## 80% of the time, it works every time
 The main problem with failures is when they happen only *sometimes*.
 This means that there are certain conditions in which the same set of tests can yield different results.
 There are many ways that non-determinism can be introduced in automated tests (see Fowler's article [^fowler] for details).
 Until the root cause is identified, such tests are useless.
 What's more, they make the whole test suite useless - it no longer provides value as a reliable bug detection mechanism.

 The problem is common for for all organizations that build and maintain software.
 Giant such as Google is no exception[^google]:
 > Almost 16% of our tests have some level of flakiness associated with them!
 This is a staggering number; it means that more than 1 in 7 of the tests written by our world-class engineers occasionally fail in a way not caused by changes to the code or tests.

 ~asda~
+### Have you tried turning it off and on again?

-There are various ways that this situation can be dealt with:
+There are various ways that the situation described above can be dealt with:
 1. Re-running until all tests pass.
-Normally a test runner is equipped with mechanism of marking test as flaky, and/or re-running a marked test a couple of times.
+Normally a modern test runner is equipped with mechanism of marking test as flaky, and/or re-running any marked test a couple of times.
+Such logic can also be implemented additionally.
-2. Quarantine - see Google
-3.
+2. Quarantine mechanism - contains of two phases: flakiness monitoring system and a sandbox for tests that were detected as flaky.
+The crucial part is to remove flaky test from the main path of integration/delivery pipeline and move them to a quarantine - so that they are still executed, but their result is not taken into consideration by quality gates.
+This solution is described in greater detail on Google blog[^google].

+The examples above are just partial solutions.
+They won't scale as the number of tests increases.
+There will be just more flaky tests, and more re-runs, more time need to integrate a piece of code, and even more frustration.
+Both solutions lack a *mitigation* part.

+Let's take a look at quarantine example - as long as there's no additional mechanism for detecting the root cause of flakiness (or, let's aim higher, fixing it automatically), there needs to be a person dedicated for that job.
+With large amount of tests, I can imagine that this is the only sustainable solution.
+Re-running alone, without any mitigation step, is only a temporary solution, and should be treated as last resort.

+### Many faces of flakiness
 Authors from University of Illinois in *An Empirical Analysis of Flaky Tests* [^luo] performed an experiment, in which they searched for the main root causes of intermittently failing tests.
 They analyzed a number of open source projects from m the Apache Software Foundation, looking for commit messages that indicated a flaky test being fixed.
 What's more, authors analyzed each occurrence and classified them into 10 different categories, depending on the root cause of flakiness.

 Here are my favorite parts: